cdap-guides/cdap-twitter-ingest-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

 We can then deploy the application to a standalone CDAP installation and start its components::

-  $ cdap-cli.sh load artifact target/cdap-twitter-ingest-guide-<version>.jar
+  $ cdap cli load artifact target/cdap-twitter-ingest-guide-<version>.jar
-  $ cdap-cli.sh create app TwitterAnalysis cdap-twitter-ingest-guide <version> user
+  $ cdap cli create app TwitterAnalysis cdap-twitter-ingest-guide <version> user
-  $ cdap-cli.sh start flow TwitterAnalysis.TweetAnalysisFlow
+  $ cdap cli start flow TwitterAnalysis.TweetAnalysisFlow
-  $ cdap-cli.sh start service TwitterAnalysis.TweetStatsService
+  $ cdap cli start service TwitterAnalysis.TweetStatsService

 Once Flow is started, tweets are pulled and processed.
 You can query for the average tweet size::